dowjones/react-dropdown-tree-select/README.md

 #### multiSelect

+A multi selectable dropdown which supports tree data with parent-child relationships.
 This is the default mode.

-A multi selectable dropdown which supports hierarchical data.
+#### hierarchical

+A multi selectable dropdown which supports tree data **without** parent-child relationships.
+In this mode, selecting a node has no ripple effects on its descendants or ancestors.
+Subsequently, `showPartiallySelected` becomes a moot flag and has no effect as well.

+⚠️ Note that `hierarchical=true` negates/overrides `showPartiallySelected`.

 #### simpleSelect